 Louisa’s last name in the movie is Clark, by the way, and this makes for something like a neural triple-take when you think for a moment that you’ve witnessed a serious blooper on screen (i.e. Will Traynor has just addressed his scene partner by the actor’s surname!) and then realize that, no duh, it’s the character’s name as well; but then you intuit that Sam Claflin (as Traynor) might be plumbing some inside-jokey emotional depth by communicating with Emilia Clarke even as, on the surface, he’s chiding or flirting with Louisa Clark, because he address her as just “Clark” all the time.

-At any rate, I found Emilia Clarke's acting somewhat volcanically over the top in 2015’s Terminator Genisys as well, and at the time, my fear was that maybe she just wasn’t much of an actor.
+At any rate, I found Emilia Clarke's acting somewhat volcanically over the top.
+I had the same reaction in 2015’s Terminator Genisys, and at the time, my fear was that maybe she just wasn’t much of an actress.
 I now wonder whether Clarke hasn’t been driven to overexpression as a means to distance more recent performances from her lustrous, steely Daenerys Targaryen on GoT.
 Whatever the reason, the upshot is that in Me Before You, we’re confronted with a face that’s never in repose.

 Take just for one example when Lou shaves Will's face.
 It's another one of these clinically intrusive close-ups, and Clarke is smiling with what I'd classify as a bizarre amount of wonderment throughout.
 It's like she's gazing upon the Christ child.